triasteam/triasBeta/README.md

 |webpack|2.7.0|

 ## Documentation
-For more documention about Trias, see [Trias Whitepaper](https://www.trias.one/whitepaper).
+For more documention about Trias, see [Trias White Paper](https://www.trias.one/whitepaper).

 ### Install
 Install dependencies: